Welcome and Plenary Session (8:00-9:00AM)

 Professor Raymond H. Myers Memorial Session

-Douglas Montgomery (Arizona State University) and William Myers (Proctor and Gamble)
+Douglas Montgomery (Arizona State University) and William Myers (Procter and Gamble)

 Youden Address (4:00-5:00PM)